pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

 ---
 layout: post
-title: "Yes, you CAN have low coupling in a Symfony Standard Edition application!"
+title: "Yes, you can have low coupling in a Symfony Standard Edition application!"
 date: 2013-02-28 09:45
 comments: true
 categories: [symfony2, php, architecture, solid]